Funding Opportunity: Grant Writing Stipends for Community-based Organizations

 It’s important for us to use data to inform our Community of Learning strategy.
 We started with voluntary Organizational Capacity Assessments for our current community-based care coordination partners, Community Resiliency and Community Linkages partners (two of our funding opportunities from last year), and our broader partner community to understand current strengths and areas for potential investment.

 The need for grant writing support emerged as a common, high-priority theme.
 As a result, we have allocated up to $220,000 to this initiative.
-Organizations are eligible for up to $5,000 to directly fund grant-writing technical assistance provided by a grant writing consultant of their choice.
+Organizations are eligible for up to $5,000 to fund grant-writing technical assistance provided by a grant writing consultant of their choice.
 Our objective is to support as many community-based organizations as possible to secure additional funding and increase their capacity through these Grant Writing Stipends.

 Program Details